Tokenization Tactics & Traps: The Real Estate Tokenization

 Show Notes

 Last episode we covered what tokenization is and how it stacks up against REITs and crowdfunding.
-Today we're getting tactical.
-Fees, taxes, deal structures — the stuff that actually determines whether tokenized real estate makes you money or quietly bleeds you dry.
+Today we're getting tactical — fees, taxes, deal structures, and the numbers that actually determine whether tokenized real estate grows your wealth or quietly drains it.

 The Platform Breakdown

-Direct tokenization — RealT, Lofty AI.
-You buy tokens that represent fractional ownership in a specific property.
-Cash flow goes directly to token holders.
-Lowest fees, most transparency.
-RealT operates on the Gnosis chain; Lofty uses Algorand.
+Direct tokenization platforms like RealT and Lofty AI let you buy tokens tied to a specific property.
+Cash flow goes straight to token holders.
+RealT runs on the Gnosis chain; Lofty uses Algorand.
 Both pay daily.
+Fees are the lowest in this tier, and you can see exactly what you own.

-Marketplace platforms — tZERO, Republic Real Estate.
-These list tokenized offerings from multiple sponsors.
-Think of them as the "MLS for tokenized deals."
-You get variety, but each deal has its own fee structure and sponsor quality varies wildly.
+Marketplace platforms — tZERO, Republic Real Estate — list tokenized offerings from multiple sponsors.
+Think of them as a listing service for tokenized deals.
+You get variety, but each deal carries its own fee structure, and sponsor quality varies widely.

-[Feeder fund](/glossary/feeder-funds) structures — Arca, certain Securitize offerings.
-Your money goes into a fund that invests in tokenized assets.
-You don't pick the individual properties.
-Sound familiar?
-It should — that's basically a REIT with blockchain settlement.
-And it comes with an extra layer of fees.
+Feeder fund structures like certain Arca and Securitize offerings pool your money into a fund that then invests in tokenized assets.
+You don't pick individual properties.
+This is, functionally, a REIT with blockchain settlement — and it comes with an extra layer of fees.

 Fee Structures Hiding in Plain Sight

-Sponsor fees: 1-2% asset management fee, sometimes a 10-20% promote above a preferred return threshold.
+• Sponsor fees: 1-2% asset management fee, sometimes a 10-20% promote above a preferred return threshold.
 Identical to a syndication fee structure.
-The blockchain doesn't eliminate middlemen — it just makes them harder to see.
+The blockchain doesn't eliminate middlemen — it just makes them harder to spot.

 Add it up.
-A deal marketed at 6.8% yield might net you 4.2% after all fees.
-That's a 38% haircut.
-You'd know this if you read the operating agreement — but the marketing page buried it under "projected returns."
+A deal marketed at 6.8% yield might net you 4.2% after all fees — a 38% haircut.
+You'd know this if you read the operating agreement, but the marketing page buried it under "projected returns."

 My rule: if a platform won't publish a simple, all-in fee table on the offering page, move on.